2013 Media Report

 - 20: “Experts on the trail of bat viruses” - Central Magazine

 15: The documentary TV show starring Professor Steve Simpson, Great Southern Land , is released on DVD and reviewed in Cosmos magazine.

 20: Professor Frank Seebacher’s work investigating spider sex was reported on in the AAP Newswire “Fitness is key in spider sex, study finds” and ABC Science (online) “Energetic spiderman gets the girl”.

-26: School of Biological Sciences volunteer and author, Debbie S Miller, is interviewed on 666 ABC (Canberra) about her children’s book ‘Survival at 40 Above’.
+26: Biological Sciences volunteer and author, Debbie S Miller, is interviewed on 666 ABC (Canberra) about her children’s book ‘Survival at 40 Above’.
 She researched this book whilst volunteering in the Simpson Desert.

 - March 1: “David’s pick of the month” - Brisbane’s Child